Lanchu2hen9/CCLanchuBlog/posts/AT2-Final.md

 # Final Assignment Task 2:

-To read more about the process and development behind this go [this](https://cclanchublo6-bbkd5ncbjcth.deno.dev/AT2-Concept)
+To read more about the process and development behind this go [this](https://cclanchublo6-bbkd5ncbjcth.deno.dev/AT2-Concept).
+I would reccomend it as **light-reading**, its a very long blog.

 # Final Code: